jim45002/torrc_util/README.md

 # Build Instructions
 This source code was built using the cmake build tool.
-Build instructions will be added to this README soon.
+How to build and usage instructions will be added to this repository soon.